gnieboer/tsp-redesign/pages/how-we-protect-your-data/system-of-records-notices.md

   </button>
   <div id="a20" class="usa-accordion-content" markdown="1">

-  **SUMMARY**: Pursuant to the Privacy Act of 1974, 5 U.S.C.
-552a, the Federal Retirement Thrift Investment Board (FRTIB) is proposing to establish a new system of records.
+  **SUMMARY**: Pursuant to the Privacy Act of 1974, [5 U.S.C.
+552](https://api.fdsys.gov/link?collection=uscode&title=5&year=mostrecent&section=552&type=usc&link-type=html){:target="\_blank"}a, the Federal Retirement Thrift Investment Board (FRTIB) is proposing to establish a new system of records.
 Records contained in this system will be used to educate participants about various aspects of the TSP.

-  **DATES**: This system will become effective upon its publication in today’s Federal Register, with the exception of the routine uses, which are effective [INSERT 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
+  **DATES**: This system will become effective upon its publication in today’s **Federal Register**, with the exception of the routine uses, which are effective January 10, 2019.
 FRTIB invites written comments on the routine uses or other aspects of this system of records.
-Submit any comments by [INSERT 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
+Submit any comments by January 10, 2019.

   **ADDRESSES**: You may submit written comments to FRTIB by any one of the following methods: